47anjan/meta-ui/README.md

 # Meta UI

-Meta UI is a powerful platform designed to help users create professional, fully functional websites effortlessly.
+Meta UI is a powerful platform designed to help users create, a fully functional lending page effortlessly.
 By combining AI technology with customizable prebuilt templates, users can simply input their company information to generate websites tailored to their needs.

 ## Features